-Lomu’s rise to international prominence in South Africa not only made him a star of the game, but also helped take rugby union to a global audience it had previously been unable to reach.
+Lomu’s rise to international prominence in South Africa not only made him a star of the game but also helped take the rugby union to a global audience it had previously been unable to reach.

 “What it meant for rugby, that World Cup changed everything,” Lomu told the Guardian in August.
 “When I look at it now I understand my impact more.
 When they show clips of me on the TV, my sons turn and look at me.”

 “They have grown up as the sons of Jonah and it’s a daunting task trying to explain to them what I achieved.

 “I don’t have any regrets.
 Everything that I achieved in rugby I cherished.
 I was in a World Cup final in South Africa against South Africa when a country became one.
 As Francois Pienaar [the Springboks captain] said: ‘It was not 80,000 in the stadium, it was 44 million.’”